 How Inheritance Tax is charged: history

-There is separate legislation for charging IHT on settled property that is held on non-interest in possession trusts, otherwise gathered together under the term discretionary trusts (IHTM04095).
+Separate legislation exists for charging IHT on settled property that is not held on qualifying interest in possession trusts, otherwise collectively described as relevant property trusts.
+(IHTM04095)